 However, in certain circumstances it is possible to become deficient in molybdenum.
 These include chronic alcoholism, or an intestinal fungal overgrowth.
 These can increase your body’s need for molybdenum, and in these circumstances you may benefit from supplementation.

 Our preferred molybdenum supplement is Liver Support.
-It contains molybdenum glycinate, milk thistle, NAC, and a total of 11 liver-supportive ingredients.
+It contains molybdenum glycinate, milk thistle extract, and a host of liver-supportive ingredients.